salesforce/tough-cookie/README.md

 3. `'none'` - Otherwise, pass `sameSiteContext: 'none'` (this indicates a cross-origin request).
 4. unset/`undefined` - SameSite **will not** be enforced!
 This can be a valid use-case for when CSRF isn't in the threat model of the system being built.

 It is highly recommended that you read RFC 6265bis for fine details on SameSite cookies.
+In particular [Section 8.8](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02#section-8.8) discusses security considerations and defense in depth.

 ## Cookie Prefixes